 Ensenada is the third largest city in the Mexican state of Baja California.
 The coastal city is home to 522,768 people as of 2018.
 Ensenada has a bustling port that accommodates a large volume of cruise passengers, in addition to commercial fishing and shipping.
 Ensenada also famously claims to have invented the margarita.
-On a recent port of call in Ensenada, while on board the MegaCruise, I had the opportunity to visit both bars who claim the margarita: Bar Andaluz and Hussong’s Cantina.
+On a recent port of call in Ensenada, I had the opportunity to visit both bars who claim the margarita: Bar Andaluz and Hussong’s Cantina.
 In this article I will give an overview of each bar, detailing their histories and claims to the margarita, along with my review of their signature drink.

 Bar Andaluz – Historical Site and Cultural Landmark

 Bar Andaluz from the outside does not resemble either a bar or a restaurant.
 Bar Andaluz is tucked neatly inside of the Centro Social Cívico y Cultural Riviera de Ensenada, in English commonly referred to as the Riviera of Ensenada, or the Riviera Cultural Center.
 A community and cultural center today, the building grounds have an important historical significance for Ensenada.
 Before talking about the bar today it’s useful to look back on the building’s history.

 The origins of the complex go all the way back to 1924 when an investment group called the Ensenada Beach Club, S.A. was formed.
 At the time Baja California proved very attractive to American investors, who looked favorably on Mexico’s liberal views on alcohol and gambling.
 During the peak years of Prohibition Ensenada must have seemed like a paradise for many Americans: plentiful alcohol and gambling, beautiful weather and sports fishing, just a short distance from California.
 The investment group later dissolved, but the work of construction and financing was turned over to other entities.